raspbian-packages/python3.5/Doc/library/asyncio-protocol.rst

 .. method:: Protocol.eof_received()

-   Calls when the other end signals it won't send any more data (for example by calling :meth:`write_eof`, if the other end also uses asyncio).
+   Called when the other end signals it won't send any more data (for example by calling :meth:`write_eof`, if the other end also uses asyncio).